-As my nephew James and I drove, he dj-ed the hottest country music tunes.
+As my nephew James and I drove to Oregon for vacation, he dj-ed the hottest country music tunes.
 If you haven’t heard the name Morgan Wallen, like me you’re probably not tuned into the latest country music, or you’re over 40.
 Morgan was a runner-up in The Voice television show a few years back, but voted off early for his generic style.
 In interviews, Morgan shared that he was just beginning to find his voice and was urged to sing conventional pop tunes by the producers.
 He had also adopted a raspy-edged sound, which was not only ruining his vocal chords and talent, but did not honor his love of country music and roots in Eastern Tennessee.
 Time has proven the producers wrong.
 When Morgan followed his natural instincts, his first single, The Way I Talk, went to number #1 on the country charts.
 Rather than hiding his twangy country drawl, he emphasized it.
 He quickly became one of the top artists in country music.

 In my coaching work, I’ve found that some managers and executives have lost their authentic voices.
 The result can be career stagnation or loss of meaning in their lives.
 Somehow they have adopted too many leadership clichés, corporate mission statements, and default banter, which really wasn’t who they were all along.
 One of my mentor coaches, Robert Holden, PhD., says, “If there is something missing, it’s probably you.”

 Most great coaching and leadership development really has to do with the permission to return to your unique skills, gifts and talents.